codewithcobby/codewithcobby/README.md

 Software Engineer 👨🏾‍💻
 --------------------

-For the past three years, I've mostly programming with Javascript and PHP.
-With Node Js and Laravel, I constructed a number of fascinating React applications (Progressive Web Applications) and REST-ful APIs using Javascript and PHP.
+For the past three years, I've mostly been programming with Javascript and PHP.
+With Node Js and Laravel, I have constructed a number of fascinating React applications (Progressive Web Applications) and REST-ful APIs using Javascript and PHP.
 I also use React Native to create mobile apps.
-I'm currently studying Django in order to create RESTful APIs.
+I'm currently learning Django in order to create RESTful APIs with Python Language.

 *   🌍  I live in Ghana, Accra
 *   ✉️   You can contact me at [frank.k.abrokwa@gmail.com](mailto:sel3491justice@gmail.com)